 Countly always needs more contributors, and you don’t have to be a developer guru to be part of Countly.
 Join us in the adventure of building the best analytics platform!

 Join our Discord community

-We are running a community-driven, public Slack channel where you can ask questions and answer questions coming from our fellow Countly users.
+We are running a community-driven, public Discord Community where you can ask and answer questions from our fellow Countly users.